Skip to content

 Over time, the areas of scattered scrub and woodland will develop and provide a more varied landscape and habitat for farmland wildlife such as voles, mice, kestrels, linnets, butterflies and other insects.

 Neighbouring Compton Farm already plays an important part in the management of Compton Down and parts of the coast.
-Sensitive wildlife-friendly farming of Dunsbury will allow the wildlife on Compton Farm to spread out and thrive.
+Sensitive wildlife-friendly farming of Dunsbury is allowing the wildlife on Compton Farm to spread out and become more resilient.

 All this is leading to an increase in birds.
 Already, a wide variety of raptors (including the occasional endangered short-eared owl) have been spotted hunting for the small mammals that are colonising the naturally restoring arable fields.
 And the hope is that more skylarks, stonechats, yellowhammers and swallows will flock to the area too.